 Naturally, both can be quite demanding.
 For example, updating content on a page might require sourcing additional data or other information to make it more enticing for the featured snippet.

 Similarly, editing template might mean reworking additional pages created with the same template or involving a development team.

-For that reason, we recommend working on pages that need the smallest amount of work first.
-And then, slowly moving to updating more demanding content.
+For that reason, we recommend working on pages that need the smallest amount of work first, then slowly moving to updating more demanding content.

-In the past, the only way to guarantee the top search position in SERPs was through continuous on-page optimization and building links.
+In the past, the only way to guarantee the top search position in the SERP was through continuous on-page optimization and building links.
 The pay off was a little slower as users needed to click through and find relevance in your content.